 Paul Skilbeck, Communications Consultant

 Paul Skilbeck is an accomplished and widely respected marketing specialist with tremendous experience in the cycling world, in both Europe and the USA.
 After participating in a tiny high school cycling league in Canberra, Australia, where he spent part of his youth, Paul became a lifelong cyclist, living proof that what 99% of NICA student-athletes say is probably true!

 In his youth, Jorge was a recreational mountain biker who was just as familiar with the pavement as the wind, as he tore up the bike paths of the Bay Area Peninsula.
 After a long hiatus, he has been inspired by the NICA crew to pick up biking again, and now enjoys the trails around the East Bay.
-Jorge has six years of marketing experience in Ecommerce, product management, web production and user interface testing and is currently attending UC Berkeley Extension to complete his certificate in Graphic Design.
+Jorge has six years of marketing experience in Ecommerce, product management, web production and user interface testing and recently completed a Graphic Design certificate through UC Berkeley Extension.
 Jorge has a BS in Information Systems from San Jose State University and an MA in Organizational Leadership from Gonzaga University.

 Ginger Jui, Administrative Assistant